-With all the characters to choose from in the Star Wars saga, selecting the aim-challenged stormtroopers is a left-field choice, but artist Juan Martin Garcia Forn has his reasons.
+With all the characters to choose from in the Star Wars saga, selecting the aim-challenged stormtroopers to render as a piece of 3D art is a left-field choice, but artist Juan Martin Garcia Forn has his reasons.

 "I tried to merge my favourite films with a sport I love: paintball – hence the action pose, running through blasters, and shooting from the sights.
 But really the main reason is that my lovely girlfriend gifted me an awesome thermo flask of the First Order's stormtrooper."

-For this project, Juan reveals planning the composition ahead of beginning the modelling and rendering proved the most challenging aspect, partly because the paintball-influenced pose restricted how he needed to work.
+For this project, Garcia Forn reveals planning the composition ahead of beginning the modelling, and rendering proved the most challenging aspect, partly because the paintball-influenced pose restricted how he needed to work.
 "Since I had a very clear idea of how the final image should look, the lighting and camera angles had to be planned before the execution.
 Everything was then pretty easy thanks to KeyShot's very friendly interface."

 For once, the Empire/The First Order's biggest joke appears as the heroic fighting force that once blitzed the galaxy far, far away.
-Now, keep reading to gain some insights into Juan's creative process…
+Now, keep reading to gain some insights into Garcia Forn's creative process…

 01. Model from reference